 By end of 2018, funding from ILO for Ahel's coaching support to QMM had ran out.
 There were other potential funding channels that were available to Ahel.
 However, given the progress made in 2018, Ahel saw that the campaign had sufficient capacity to continue its journey without the close accompaniment of Ahel in the past.
 There were several signs that showed that when the teachers were taking full responsibility, they were flourishing, energized and up to the challenge.
-Reem

-Manna' shares one such example, "One day during the 2019 tactics implementation, I came to the office to find it buzzing with teachers.
-Enaam, the database coordinator, had invited twenty teachers to prepare them on implementing the phone banking tactic. that day, I saw a new side to Enaam and saw a competent community organizer!"
-Ahel took the decision not to pursue further funding and accompany the implementation of tactics for implementation of the MoE regulation and focus on preparing the QMM leadership to transition to function independently from Ahel by end of 2019.
+Reem Manna' shares one such example, "One day during the 2019 tactics implementation, I came to the office to find it buzzing with teachers.
+Enaam, the database coordinator, had invited twenty teachers to prepare them on implementing the phone banking tactic.
+That day, I saw a new side to Enaam and saw a competent community organizer!"
+Ahel took the decision not to pursue further funding.
+The remaining resources were used to accompany the implementation of tactics for implementation of the MoE regulation and to focus on preparing the QMM leadership to transition to function independently from Ahel by end of 2019.

-As such, the coaching priorities included
+As such, the coaching priorities in that period included :

-- Facilitating the process to assess options for establishing or identifying an incubating body that will serve as an umbrella for QMM in the future. - \circ Working with the campaign leadership teams to address identified needs for the transition. - \circ Defining expectations for Ahel's coaching for 2020 and beyond.
+- Facilitating the process to assess options for establishing or identifying an incubating body that will serve as an umbrella for QMM in the future. - Working with the campaign leadership teams to address identified needs for the transition. - Defining expectations for Ahel's coaching for 2020 and beyond.